nataliachelmecki/G11_BrickBreaker/README.md

-You may also extract and use the following IPs we created or modified:
+You may also extract and use separately the following IPs we created or modified:

 /src/game/IPs/simple_timer - Please refer to section 4.2 Simple Timer of our group report.